kdubois/kubernetes-agent/docs/development/MAVEN_PLUGIN_FORK_MODE.md

 **Verify**:
 1. Fork mode is enabled: Look for `Fork: true` in configuration output
 2. Logging levels are set: Look for `Custom Logging Levels: ...`
-3. Check output for: `Setting level of logger [org.csanchez.adk.agents.k8sagent] to DEBUG`
+3. Check output for: `Setting level of logger [org.csanchez.rollout.agents] to DEBUG`

 ### Forked process won't stop
 **Solution**: Press `Ctrl+C` - shutdown hook will kill the forked process automatically